An example of a veblen good

 What Is A Veblen Good?

 In its simplest definition.
-A Veblen good is a product (usually a luxury item or avocado) for which demand increases as the price does.
+A Veblen good is a product, usually a luxury item (or avocado) for which demand increases as the price does.
+Sounds simple enough, but there's something interesting going on.
 The price of a Veblen good has a direct effect on its desirability in the market.
 Higher price - more desirable, Lower price - less desirable.
+Logically this doesn't make sense, wouldn't you want to buy something better, for less?
+We'll talk about some examples of Veblen goods later on but for now, you're just going to have to trust me, this stuff is wacky.

 Thorstein Veblin

-Veblen's ability to test his theory was slightly flawed because of the lack of honesty from his subjects - Mr Jones pretending he didn’t pay double for his horse for example.
-However, there have been many studies since that support his theory.
+Veblen's ability to test his theory was slightly flawed however, because of the lack of honesty from his subjects - Mr Jones pretending he didn’t pay double for his horse for example.
+There have been many studies since that support his theory, so Mr Veblen has been proven right.

-One may argue that the price increase is caused by the increase in demand and not the other way around.
-We may never know if the chicken or the egg came first but I would argue that it’s not that simple.
-Companies want to manipulate how you feel about a product, and the price is one of many levers they can pull to change their positioning.
+One may argue that an increase in price is caused by the increase in demand and not the other way around.
+I understand this argument, and we may never know if the chicken or the egg came first but I would argue that it’s not that simple.
+Companies want to manipulate how you feel about a product, and the price is one of many levers they can pull to change how you feel about them.
 It’s the egg, before the chicken for me.

-The amazing part is, if presented with a cup made from both bags, most of us would still choose the expensive one.
+The amazing part is, if presented with a cup made from both bags, most of us would still choose the expensive one no matter the reality.
 Our brains place so much importance on perceived quality that it physically changes our taste preferences because of it.
 We subconsciously justify the price and ‘enjoy’ the product more even if it’s fundamentally the same, or even worse.
 We’re a weird bunch.

 The Rolx Daytona

 Higher pricing puts Veblen goods out of reach for most people.
 A $15,000 Rolex isn’t accessible to the average Joe, and that’s the point.
-If I want to let people around me know that I’m more successful than them, I wear something that most people can’t afford.
+If I want to tell people around me that I’m more successful than them, I wear something that most people can’t afford.
 Like a peacock with a gold feather in its tail instead of a blue one.
-He’s not like all the other, less successful Peacocks, strutting around trying to attract all the peafowls (that’s what a female peacock is called by the way, the more you know).
+He’s not like all the other, less successful Peacocks, strutting around trying to attract all the peafowls.
+An expensive watch isn't about telling the time, it's about telling people how valuable your time is.

 In my mind, this could go either way.
 If you buy something expensive instead of something comparable, but less expensive, you’re signalling to everyone around you that you can.
 But in Australia in particular, where tall poppy syndrome is rife you may just be seen as an idiot.
 Value is subjective.
 A $700 watch may be an insane amount of money to spend for some, but on the other hand, some might feel embarrassed to be seen wearing a watch worth under $10,000.

 I can’t think of a product that leans into the ‘Veblen effect’ more than watches.
-It’s a largely status-driven industry and Rolex being one of the most recognisable brands in the world, It’s not hard to see why they are the watch you get when you’ve made it.
-Whatever that means.
+It’s a largely status-driven industry and Rolex being one of the most recognisable brands in the world, it's products are perfect examples of a Veblen good.

 Patek 5711

-Continuing with Rolex as an example, their frequent increase in pricing does something else to our brains which I’m sure is well thought out.
-You know that in a few months, your watch will be more expensive.
+Continuing with Rolex as an example, their frequent increase in pricing does something else to our brains which I’m sure is well thought out by their marketing department.
+When you see so many increases, you know that in a few months, your desired watch will be more expensive.
 This does two things:

 1. You want to get it faster, you desire it more and you get anxious that you will have to pay more for it in the future.
 This drives demand in the short term.